GustavJaner/hello-terraform/README.md

 ## Misc.
 ### Structure
-One Terraform project PER directory.
+One Terraform module/project PER directory.
 Naming: all *.tf in the current directory will be compiled together (name them whatever).
 Decouple to several files == all configs in the same file.

 ### State
 The state of the resources for the tf project are stored in the files: `terraform.tfstate` and `terraform.tfstate.backup`.
 The state contain id and other information **Required** for tf to find and update/destroy a provisioned resource.
+Tf tracks the provision resources with the state.
 The state files should be stored remotely to allow collaboration for tf provisioned resources.

 HashiCorps TerraForm cloud can be used as a remote environment where all tf commands are executed and the state is stored and shared.